FrantzGS/ARC-autonomous-risk-coverage/README.md

 📘 Note
 This MVP is a functional simulation.
 In production, ARC will integrate Chainlink weather oracles, real on-chain AI risk scoring, and DeFi yield strategies to sustain premium pools.

+## 📩 Note for Judges

+Thank you for reviewing ARC – Autonomous Risk Coverage.

+🔹 This MVP was designed and built solo during ETHGlobal Unite (July 25 – Aug 3).
+🔹 All features are functional on Sepolia testnet with Chainlink Functions mock + 1inch API integration.
+🔹 Frontend simulates a full UX flow, including climate risk estimation + ETH > USDC swap + smart contract subscription.

 ### ✅ Backend API